InterLinked1/slack-rtm/README.md

 - Extract your token, beginning with (and including) `xoxc-` from `MYTOKEN` and extract your gateway server from `GWSERVER`

+**Enterprise Workspaces**

+If you are connecting to an enterprise workspace, there are a couple extra things you'll need:

+- From the WebSocket connection URL, you'll need the Enterprise ID (`enterprise_id` query parameter)

+- You'll probably also need to provide the `d-s` cookie, not just the `d` cookie

 It should go without saying, but **you must keep this information safe**!
-Your token and cookie will give anyone with access to them unfettered access to your Slack workspace *as you*.
+Your token and cookie(s) will give anyone with access to them unfettered access to your Slack workspace *as you*.
 Treat these just like you would your username and password.

 ## Library Overview